supercaracal/kitchen-pocapoca/README.md

 * Added ctags creation via/cron, only for me.
 * Added git w/vimdiff, only for me.
 * Added clisp REPL, only for me.
-* Added ruby via/rbenv w/pry and bundle and rubocop and rails, only for me.
+* Added ruby via/rbenv w/pry bundle rubocop guard rails, only for me.
-* Added node via/ndenv w/grunt and bower and coffee-script, only for me.
+* Added node via/ndenv w/grunt bower coffee-script, only for me.

 ## usage